 - Minimally Invasive and Bariatric Surgery

-Since 1975 when our first graduating residents entered the profession of surgery, over 200 physicians have completed their residency training in general surgery at Stony Brook.
+Since 1975 when our first graduating residents entered the profession of surgery, hundreds of physicians have completed their residency training in general surgery at Stony Brook.
 The alumni of our residency program now practice surgery throughout the United States, as well as in numerous other countries around the world — and we're proud of their diverse achievements and contributions to medicine.

 Applicants to our training programs are encouraged to appreciate that Stony Brook Medicine has been recognized as one of the top teaching hospitals in the nation, and that life on Long Island is about town (NYC) and country (SB), including wine country.